 The winery features small lot tanks and a unique cave for barrel aging.
 The walls are unlike most caves in the valley in that they are not covered with rough looking shotcrete or gunite.
 Rather Nine Suns was the first winery (and probably the last) to test out a unique cave coating material called Elephant Armor.
 Texturally it is very smooth and is waterproof – but was more challenging and time intensive to coat a cave compared to the traditional methods.
 Visually it is quite appealing, casting an elegant look to the overall appearance of their cave.

 A single sycamore tree growing in the distance to the south of the winery invites glances.
 It grows on a former helicopter pad which has been converted into a perfectly perched viewpoint.
 Both great views of the Napa Valley spread out below and the nearby vineyards are part of the visual feast from here.

 A small Library Room is shaped exactly like a guitar – even down to the gold ‘strings’ embedded in the floor.

-Winemaker Sam Kaplan has made all of their early vintages (he is no longer the winemaker here).
+Winemaker Sam Kaplan made all of their early vintages (he is no longer the winemaker here).
 And the 2012 vintage is in line with his style of wine making – wines that are approachable upon release but are also built to age.

 Currently all wine is sold direct and via their mailing list.
 Visits are for serious wine enthusiasts and collectors and are always hosted by a family member.
 For more information visit: www.ninesuns.com